nickandersonr/schedule/README.md

 **Training** | [Questions in a Line (Zeb)][9-4A] and [Project 3 Team Formation][9-4F] | Project 3 | Project 3 | Project 3 | Project 3

 Weekly Goals:
-- Prepare and present a prototype built on a short time scale
-- Understand the basics of Sketch and Photoshop
-- Map out data relations for a web app
-- Create a SQL DB and perform queries on it
-- Use Sequelize to create a CRUDable model with SQL and Node
-- Use Sequelize to create inter-connected models with data mappings
 - Manage group code submissions with GitHub
+- Create a full-stack application as part of a development team
+- Learn the basics of Linked Lists to prepare for interviews
+- Thoughtfully answer behavioral interview questions

 [9-4A]: https://github.com/den-wdi-2/questions-in-a-hat/blob/master/week-09.md "Questions in a Hat"
 [9-4B]: https://github.com/den-wdi-2/unit3_week2_secondpass "Second Pass"